International Vulture Awareness Day

 Bald is Beautiful

-Even though their role as nature’s expert janitorial staff seems gross, they are quite clean due to specialized adaptations.
+Even though their role as nature’s janitorial staff seems gross, they are quite clean due to specialized adaptations.
 When they perch with their wings spread wide, they’re not waiting for something to die!
-This posture, called the “Horaltic Pose,” serves a variety of research-proposed purposes; the heat of the sun helps straighten or dry feathers, bake off bacteria, and provoke pests to the surface where they might be easily preened off.
+This sunning posture, sometimes called the “Horaltic Pose,” serves a variety of research-proposed uses; the heat of the sun may help straighten or realign feathers, bake off bacteria, and provoke pests to the surface where they might be easily preened off.
+The two most common theories suggest that vultures sun in the mornings to dry off and thermoregulate (Clark and Ohmart, 1985).

 Their stomach acid is so effective that it is capable of neutralizing diseases like rabies, botulism, anthrax, and many more that might prove fatal to humans.
+Vultures are thought to have the strongest immune system of any vertebrate (Zepeda et al., 2018).
 Other less-efficient scavengers—like feral dogs—may contribute to the spread of disease, but vultures are a dead-end for pathogens.

 When nature calls, some vultures will urinate straight down on their legs.
 This behavior is called “urohidrosis,” and it helps keep them cool and rinse bacteria off their feet—think of it as a personal vulture hand sanitizer!